When Is Inheritance Tax And When It Is Payable?

 If your Estate is worth £500,000 and you are passing it onto your children (including adopted children, foster children or stepchildren) or to grandchildren, again, your Estate may not be liable for any Inheritance Tax.

-Take Mr and Mrs A, as an example.
-Mr A dies, leaving an Estate (his share of the jointly owned property, and assets in his sole name) worth £200,000.
+Take Mr and Mrs A as an example.
+Mr A dies, leaving an Estate (assets in his sole name) worth £200,000.
 Mr A’s nil rate band is worth £325,000.
 This leaves an unused nil rate band of £125,000, which can be transferred to Mrs A’s estate when she dies.
 This would make Mrs A’s available inheritance tax free amount £450,000.

 In addition, Mrs A could be entitled to a residence nil rate band (when you leave your property to direct descendants, which you can read about from our Probate Solicitors in Preston, below).